account931/Laravel-Yii2_Comment_Vote_widgets/blog_Laravel/ReadMe_Laravel_Com_Commands.txt

  # Roadmap to start vue.js implement =>
     #1.
 Create one start source code core Vue.js file in "/resources/asset/js/someOneFile.js".
         For Example => \resources\assets\js\WpBlog_Vue\wpblog-vue-start
     #2.
-You have to include this file in webpack.mix as source file and specify the output folder, concatenated file will be saved in that folder with the same name.
+You have to include this file in webpack.mix as source file and specify the output folder, concatenated/uglified file will be saved in that folder with the same name.
 U have to add this file (public/js/Wpress_Vue_JS/wpblog-vue-start.js) in html =>
        .js('resources/assets/js/WpBlog_Vue/wpblog-vue-start.js',   'public/js/Wpress_Vue_JS')  //Vue.js; Source-> Destination
     #3.
-Include js file "public/js/Wpress_Vue_JS/wpblog-vue-start.js" in html
+Include js file "public/js/Wpress_Vue_JS/wpblog-vue-start.js" in html (e.g views/layout/app.php)
 	#4.
 Init some components in \resources\assets\js\WpBlog_Vue\wpblog-vue-start.js, then put this Vue components where u need in /views/../some_view_file
 	    Example => Vue.component('create-post',  require('./components/CreatePost.vue')); => in html => <create-post/>
 	#5.
 Run {npm run watch} to watch changes

  #Examples of a start Vue file see =>  /resources/assets/js/WpBlog_Vue/wpblog-vue-start.js
                                    =>  /resources/assets/js/Appointment/appoint-vue-start.js